 “This integration offers tremendous flexibility and creativity: we can use the lens of Psychodynamic therapy when working with a client’s (past) unconscious issues of primal wounding; the lens of Humanistic Psychology i.e. Gestalt and Person-Centred for a client’s (present) issues; the lens of the Jungian or Archetypal for a client’s (future) questions of ‘What is being called for here?’ or ‘What does the soul need in the face of life challenges?”
 Re-Vision

 These different approaches are brought together to complement and add meaning to one another when viewed through the lens of Psychosynthesis.
-Classical Psychosynthesis is an approach to psychology developed by Roberto Assagioli, MD.
-It is sometimes described as “psychology of the soul” as it aims to “synthesise” a higher, spiritual level of consciousness with the level at which thoughts and emotions are experienced.

-What is Transpersonal Psychotherapy?
+What is Embodied Psychotherapy?

 Body Psychotherapy is a holistic therapeutic approach which address all levels of client’s being: body, emotion, mind and spirit.
 It recognises that many psychological problems have immediate correlations in the body: anxiety and panic attacks, overwhelming feelings, trauma, addiction, etc.

 “Body Psychotherapy understands all emotional and mental problems in the context of the body/mind as a whole system.
 For recurring problems to be resolved, mental insight often is not enough – something needs to happen that affects all levels of our being.
 Body Psychotherapists, therefore, pay a lot of attention to the connections (or disconnections) between feeling and thinking, between physical sensations and images, between spontaneous impulses and patterns of relating.
-Psychotherapy should be a space in which you can be and become who you really are.
-For that to come about ALL of your body/mind needs to be involved.”
+Psychotherapy should be a space in which one can be and become who they really are.
+For that to come about ALL of their body/mind needs to be involved.”
 CABP